Singapore Savings Bond (SSB) Review 2024—What are the Interest Rates and How to Buy

 There’s a “one month notice” when you redeem your SSB.
 The amount you’re owed will be auto-credited into your bank account only the next month, so don’t wait till the very last minute to redeem your SSB!

-6. Are Singapore Savings Bonds worth buying now?
+7. Are Singapore Savings Bonds worth buying now?

-7. What are the alternatives to Singapore Savings Bonds?
+8. What are the alternatives to Singapore Savings Bonds?

 Picture this: You’ve saved up $10,000 and you’re looking for somewhere to park it for a couple of years.
-It’s part of your wedding/moving house/new car fund, so you definitely don’t want that cash anywhere volatile.
+It’s part of your wedding/moving house/new car fund, so you don’t want that cash anywhere volatile.

-Apart from a Singapore Savings Bond, you can also place it in a fixed deposit account and get a promotional rate for a shorter 24 month tenure.
+Apart from a Singapore Savings Bond, you can also place it in a fixed deposit account and get a promotional rate for a shorter 24-month tenure.

 Here’s what your returns will look like after a year: